Common names: Sago palm, king sago, sago cycad, Japanese sago palm, fern palm, coontie palm, cardboard palms, queen sago

 Toxic properties: Cycasin, methylazoxymethanol (MAM), B-N-methylamino-L-alanine (L-BMAA) and unidentified

-Cycads are an ancient cone-bearing plant which comprise of nine genera and approximately 100 species.
+Cycads are an ancient cone-bearing plant which comprises of nine genera and approximately 100 species.
 Their natural habitat is tropical and sub-tropical regions.

-All parts of cycads are toxic, however the seeds and roots contain the highest concentration of toxins.
-The toxic properties are neurotoxic, hepatotoxic (liver) and has been shown to be a carcinogenic in rats (page 7).
+All parts of cycads are toxic, however, the seeds and roots contain the highest concentration of toxins.
+The toxic properties are neurotoxic, hepatotoxic (liver) and have been shown to be a carcinogenic in rats (page 7).
 Following ingestion, bacteria in the gastrointestinal tract metabolise cycasin into its active compound methylazoxymethanol (MAM), which is toxic to the liver.
 L-BMAA is a neurotoxin, affecting the nerve tissues.

 Due to the highly toxic nature of cycads, even a small amount of ingested plant can lead to serious and life-threatening symptoms.

 Gastrointestinal signs typically develop within 24 hours of ingestion and include:

 - Diarrhea which may contain blood

 As damage to the liver progresses, additional symptoms relating to liver failure, coagulopathy (bleeding disorders) and neurological signs can develop which may include: